Sankarshan03/agno_finance_agent/README.md

 ## Overview

-An intelligent Streamlit application that provides AI-powered financial analysis for stocks.
-The tool answers natural language queries about stocks, displays key financial metrics, and provides interactive visualizations of price movements using the Gemini 2.0 Flash model and yfinance data.
+An intelligent financial analysis tool that provides AI-powered insights into stock performance.
+This Streamlit application answers natural language queries about stocks, displays key financial metrics, and provides interactive visualizations of price movements using the Gemini 2.0 Flash model and yfinance data.

 ## Features